fbgallet/roam-extension-elapsed-time/README.md

 Total is calculated as the sum of elapsed times (⚠️ formated by Time tracker, double timestamps without calculated elapsed time are not taken into account!) and pomodoros (if no elapsed time in the block, and whether or not they have been completed).
 Embedded blocks can optionally be taken into account (not if the orginal blocks are on the same page as the embeds).

+The easiest way to explore totals is by opening the new Dashboard (see below), but you can still insert totals inline.
 It is displayed in a customizable format (ex: `category: **30'**` with time expressed in minutes with `<tm>` placeholder, or hours and minutes with `<th>` or decimal hours with `<td>`).
 All totals and subtotals will be displayed in a basic outline of blocks by default, but can also be displayed in Roam {{table}} and is copied in the clipboard in a simple text format.

 Total can be calculated in different range of data or periods, depending on the command used:

 - `total for current day or page`: total and subtotals are calculated by category.
 An elapsed time is added to one or more categories if they are in the same block or if a category is in an ancestor block (see "Categories, goals and limits configuration" for more information).
+For other periods, use the next command or the Dashboard.
   💥 Just enter 'day' in the command palette to get the command.
-- `total for current week/month/quarter/year`: only days of the current week (or other period) are taken into account, relative to the Daily Note from which the command is run.
-If the command isn't run in a Daily Note, the reference is the current day.
-So, if you want to calculate the total of the last week, you can simply run the command in the corresponding sunday Daily Note.
 - `total according to natural language expression in current block`: simply write in natural language a period of time to be taken into account, relative to the Daily Note where you write, and run the command while the correspond block is focused.
 Day, week, month, quarter and year are supported as period.
 If no period is specified, the default unit is the day.
 '15' calculate the total of the last 15 days.
 If you want to total of the two last month, you can just write 'two months'.
-Other examples: "previous week", "2 quarters", etc. Natural language recognition is currently very basic and doesn't recognize given date or date range, significant improvements could be made if requested by users.
+Other examples: "previous week", "2 quarters", etc.
 - `simple total in context (sibbling/children blocks)`: only total is calcultated (without taking into account the categories), only in a subset of the page:
   - if the command is executed in a block with children, the calculation will be done on all children and their children,
   - otherwise, it will concern the sibbling blocks and their children.